 Pair busted for Belleville home burglary

-BELLEVILLE, Mo. – The St. Clair County State’s Attorney’s Office charged two men Friday in connection with a home burglary in Belleville back in March.
+BELLEVILLE, Ill. – The St. Clair County State’s Attorney’s Office charged two men Friday in connection with a home burglary in Belleville back in March.

 According to Captain Bruce Fleshren, Chief of Investigators for the St. Clair County Sheriff’s Department, the burglary occurred in the 400 block of Edgewood Drive on the morning of March 31.